nel-lab/smartLLSM/README.md

 Installation should only take a few minutes (<10).
 Consider using [mamba](https://mamba.readthedocs.io/en/latest/), a faster drop-in conda replacement, if conda environment creation is taking too long.

 Demo our software in Google Colab (see links below).
 Demo runtime is around three minutes.
-The annotator demo can be stopped at any time by pressing 'q' when prompted to annotate a cell).
+The annotator demo can be stopped at any time by pressing 'q' when prompted to annotate a cell.

 Demo files (.zip) and model weights (.pt/.hdf5) can be downloaded [here](https://www.dropbox.com/s/2xwfox4e8mg0jhv/smartLLSM%20Demo%20Data.zip?dl=0&file_subpath=%2FsmartLLSM+Demo+Data).